 Fort Hudson Nursing Center is a senior living facility located in Fort Edward, New York, a city with 9,448 people.
-Sporting an overall rating of B-, this is likely a middle of the road facility.
-This nursing home seems to have a few things going for it.
-The best part of this place's report card is its remarkable inspection score.
-Inspection grades are discussed in the next section.
+Sporting an overall rating of B, this facility is a quality option.
+This place truly has plenty going for it.
+Fortunately, this nursing home didn't have any weak links in any of the major categories discussed below.
+Additional information about these categories can be found below.

 Fort Hudson Nursing Center